Pollution in Canada: Great Lakes pollution

 Pollution of the Great Lakes, the world's biggest bodies of fresh water, continue to be a significant problem for both Canada and the United States.
 According to Derek Stack, executive director of Great Lakes United, "High pollution levels in the Great Lakes basin continue to take an apparent toll on the air and water quality of the ecosystem."

 In 2002, it was reported that the Great Lakes basin was home to 45% of all toxic air pollution in Canada, in turn affecting the Great Lakes' water.
 An even more recent report suggests that the Alberta oil sands' impact could reach as far as the Great Lakes.
 The report warns that "[oil] refineries will be using the Great Lakes 'as a cheap supply' source for their copious water needs and the area’s air 'as a pollution dump'."

 Sulphur dioxide emissions have also contributed to the acidity in Canada's Lakes.
 The thousands of lakes in Canada (including the Great Lakes) have an average pH of 5, which is harmfully acidic for aquatic life in these lakes.

-In September 2012, the United States and Canada signed amended version of the Great Lakes Water Quality Agreement.
+In September 2012, the United States and Canada signed an amended version of the Great Lakes Water Quality Agreement.
 The overarching purpose of the Agreement is to "restore and maintain the chemical, physical and biological integrity of the waters".
 Significant amendments made to the Agreement include "address[ing] aquatic invasive species, habitat degradation and the effects of climate change, and support continued work on existing threats to people's health and the environment in the Great Lakes Basin such as harmful algae, toxic chemicals, and discharges from other vessels".
 However, some people contend that the changes made to the Agreement while good in principle, lack the "hard number goals, and actions to reach them."